-Wondering what the best places to buy rental property in California are?
+What are the best places to buy rental property in California?

-You’ve come to the right place.
-Targeting the best locations helps ensure you’re getting the highest possible return on investment (ROI) for a long-term income stream.
+Read on to learn how to target the best locations so you can get the highest possible return on investment (ROI) for a long-term income stream!

 What are the best places to buy a rental property in California?